 How to Start a Mobile Dog Grooming Salon

-Mobile dog grooming salons have become increasingly popular in recent years.
 By following a few simple steps, you can successfully start and operate your own mobile dog grooming business.

 Working for an established grooming salon before starting your own will likely prove beneficial as this exposure will introduce you to the ins and outs of running this type of business.

-Prior experience working with animals in other professional roles such as veterinary technician, pet sitter, or dog trainer is an additional plus, as it familiarizes you with canine behavior and how to handle dogs effectively in a variety of situations.
+Prior experience working with animals in other professional roles such as veterinary technician, pet sitter or dog trainer is an additional plus, as it familiarizes you with canine behavior and how to handle dogs effectively in a variety of situations.

 Before opening your mobile pet grooming business, you must consider various business and legal issues.
-It is important to consult an accountant or another experienced advisor regarding the advantages and disadvantages of forming your business as a sole proprietorship, limited liability company, or other entity.
+It is important to consult an accountant or another experienced advisor regarding the advantages and disadvantages of forming your business as a sole proprietorship, limited liability company or other entity.

 Mobile Vehicle & Equipment

 Most mobile groomers operate out of a large van or trailer.
-These are usually specially converted vehicles which have been outfitted with a generator, electrical outlets, lighting, grooming tables, running water, and a bathtub.
+These are usually specially converted vehicles which have been outfitted with a generator, electrical outlets, lighting, grooming tables, running water and a bathtub.
 The National Highway Traffic Safety Administration sets the standards for vehicle manufacturers and converters.

-Mobile grooming salons must be equipped with all standard grooming tools such as clippers, scissors, shears, shampoos, brushes, blow dryers, nail clippers, ear cleaning products, bandanas, and bows.
+Mobile grooming salons must be equipped with all standard grooming tools such as clippers, scissors, shears, shampoos, brushes, blow dryers, nail clippers, ear cleaning products, bandanas and bows.

-Define a Service Area
+Define a Service Area and Schedule

 The next step is to define a specific area within which you will travel to service clients with your mobile grooming business.
 You may be willing to travel throughout a small town, or perhaps just focus on one section of a large city or metropolitan area.
 Another option is to take appointments in different areas on specific days of the week.

-Mobile dog groomers may benefit from planning visits to apartment complexes, condominium buildings, office complexes, or assisted living centers to service several clients in one location on a particular day.
+Mobile dog groomers may benefit from planning visits to apartment complexes, condominium buildings, office complexes or assisted living centers to service several clients in one location on a particular day.
 It provides a great time and travel savings for the mobile groomer.

 Price Your Services

-When pricing the cost of an individual grooming visit, you must consider the breed of dog, type of cut, and the time it takes to complete the appointment.
+When pricing the cost of an individual grooming visit, you must consider the breed of dog, type of service and the time it takes to complete the appointment.
 If there are other mobile grooming units in your area, you should be sure to price your services competitively.

 A modest surcharge on top of a standard (non-mobile groomer) price seems to be acceptable to most mobile grooming customers.
-Early morning, evening, or weekend appointments may command an additional convenience premium.
+Early morning, evening or weekend appointments may command an additional convenience premium.

-The best place to for your advertising is on the mobile grooming vehicle itself.
-You should prominently feature your business logo and contact information on the sides and rear of the vehicle, whether through a custom paint job or utilizing large magnets affixed to the doors.
+The best place to start for your advertising is on the mobile grooming vehicle itself.
+You should prominently feature your business logo and contact information on the sides and rear of the vehicle, whether through a custom paint job or large magnets affixed to the doors.

-Additional advertising can be posted on the bulletin boards of vet clinics, animal shelters, pet stores, or other animal-related businesses.
-You may also be able to develop a reciprocal referral arrangement with local animal service providers such as dog walkers, pet sitters, doggie daycares, and pet photographers.
+Additional advertising can be posted on the bulletin boards of vet clinics, animal shelters, pet stores or other animal-related businesses.
+You may also be able to develop a reciprocal referral arrangement with local animal service providers such as dog walkers, pet sitters, doggie daycares and pet photographers.